 There are three stages to the complaints process:

 The majority of complaints can and are sorted out by the manager responsible for the services that you receive.
 They will write to you within 20 working days at the latest and tell you what they have found out and what action they intend to take.

 Stage two – formal investigation

 If your complaint has not been resolved to your satisfaction at stage one we will offer you a meeting with the Team Manager.
-If we are unable to identify a way to resolve the outstanding issues we will appoint two people to investigate your complaint: an Investigating Officer – normally an officer from the Council who has no previous knowledge of the complaint; and an Independent Person who does not work for the Council.
+If we are unable to identify a way to resolve the outstanding issues we will appoint two people to investigate your complaint: an Investigating Officer and an Independent Person.
+These will be people who do not work for the Council.

 They will meet with you and with the staff involved in the complaint and examine any documents about your complaint.
 They have 25 working days to complete the investigation, though this can be extended up to 65 working days.
 The Investigating Officer will write a report of the findings of the investigation, and the Independent Person will give their view on whether the complaint has been correctly handled at this stage.

-The report will be sent to you and to the Head of Service for Safeguarding.
-The Head of Service will write to you giving their response to the report and telling you what they intend to do as a result of this report.
+The report will be sent to you and to the Director of Children's Services.
+The Director will write to you giving their response to the report and telling you what they intend to do as a result of this report.

 Stage three – review panel

 After the meeting the Panel has five working days in which to complete a report of their findings and make any recommendations to the Council.
-This report will be sent to you and the Director of Children and Young People.
+This report will be sent to you and the Director of Children's Services.
 The Director then has 15 working days to write to you with their views on the report and to indicate what action they will be taking as a result of your complaint.